 - Professional Counseling: Confidential counseling is available for seminary students dealing with issues of stress, relationships, sense of call, emotional well-being, addictions, etc. Students may access the Bethel University Counseling Services by calling 651.635.8540.
 The seminary provides up to six sessions at no fee through the Counseling Center.
 If the student and counselor agree that further work would be helpful, additional sessions can be arranged for a small fee.
 The Office of Formation and Professional Development also provides referrals to competent therapists outside of Bethel and will subsidize up to six sessions of counseling with approved, licensed therapists (contact office for criteria).
 If a student has mental health benefits through his/her personal health insurance plan, these benefits can be applied to cover costs, in addition to the subsidy.
 Students may contact their advisor for more information.

 Students may purchase meals from the university’s Monson Dining Center, 3900 Grill, or Royal Grounds.
 Vending machines containing beverages and snacks are also located in the Seminary Lower Campus Center.
-Free coffee, hot water, and ice are always available in the Seminary Lower Campus Center as well.
+Water and ice are always available in the Seminary Lower Campus Center as well.

 Health Services facilities are located on the university campus.
 A registered nurse is on duty at regular hours Monday through Friday with a physician on campus at scheduled times during the week.
 This service is provided for minimal cost to full-time students.
 Health Services hours, services, and the schedule of the campus physician are listed on the Health Services website.